coder/docs/images/writing.md

   [sysbox runtime](https://github.com/nestybox/sysbox) onto your local machine and build your images locally.
 Note that this isn't usually necessary, even if your image installs and enables Docker.

+- If you're installing additional IDEs like JetBrains, you may need to also install the language interpreter, development kit, build tool, or compiler as part of the image.
+Check with your IDE for what components they install.

 ## Example: Installing a JetBrains IDE